Queens & Nucs are now on-sale for the 2023 season.

 Our policy has been to replace any queens found dead in their cage (package bees) at no cost.
 You must call or email within 24 hours (after pickup), and return the caged queen when picking up the replacement.

 I will examine dead queens to determine the possible cause of death.
-Queens found to be “drone layers” will be replaced at our cost, if reported within ten days of the pick-up date.
+Queens found to be “drone layers” will be replaced at our cost if reported within ten days of the pick-up date.
 We do not guarantee queens will be accepted as this is often the responsibility of the beekeeper’s experience and introduction method.
+If you need advice ask when picking up your Queen(s).
+We want you to be successful and want our work raising Queens to succeed.

-- Russian Queens (from Certified member Apiaries of the Russian Honeybee Breeders Association) – Available June & July.
+• Russian Queens (Order from a Certified member Apiary – approved by the Russian Honeybee Breeders Association) – Available June & July.

 We are no longer shipping Queens.
 We cannot guarantee the introduction, or care of Queens once they have been shipped.
 We will not sell Queens to anyone not known to have the requisite beekeeping skills to properly care for Queens.
 Improper Queen introduction results in unnecessary loss of Queens.
 Customers picking up at our apiary will be provided instructions based on their Queen introduction experience and needs.